Security-Onion-Solutions/securityonion-docs/firewall.rst

 Creating a custom host group with a custom port group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, we will be adding a new custom hostgroup to allow a custom set of hosts to connect to a custom port on an IDH node.
+In this example, we will add a new custom hostgroup to allow a custom set of hosts to connect to a custom port on an IDH node.

 #.
 At the top of the page, click the ``Options`` dropdown menu and then select the ``Show all configurable settings, including advanced settings.`` option.
 #.
 On the left side, go to ``firewall``, select ``hostgroups``, and then select ``customhostgroup0``.